 On 18 December 2018 the Company invested in a newly incorporated company, Rothschild & Co Wealth Management Italy Societa' Di Intermediazio ne mobilares ("Milan SIM").
-The Milan SIM has been created with 1,000,000 nominal shares of a value of 1 Euro per share.
-On 1 July 2019 the Milan SIM became operational and a further 6,332,000 nominal shares of a value of 1 Euro per share were subscribed to by R&CoWMUK.

 On 10 March 2022, the Milan SIM was sold to another Group entity, Rothschild & Co Wealth & Asset Management SAS, for €12,000,000 as part of a Group reorganisation.